 The Port of Tacoma is one of the nation’s top 10 container ports; it’s also a major center for bulk, breakbulk, and automobiles and a primary point of trade with Alaska and the Pacific Rim.
 The Port features six deepwater container terminals, 20 transload and cross-dock facilities, 14 international container carriers that call at more than 50 ports across the globe, and connections to BNSF and UP rail lines.
 With international trade totaling more than $52 billion annually, the Port of Tacoma can help elevate your business on a global scale.
 Tacoma is also home to the Center for Urban Waters, Tacoma Maritime Innovation Incubator and the Tacoma Blue Edge Network, helping researchers and innovators leverage marine and maritime resources to solve business challenges.

 State-of-the-Art Public Transportation

-With an average commute of about 15 minutes, Tacoma offers an incredibly-efficient public transportation system, with a combination of commuter rail, light rail, buses, and ferries.
+Tacoma offers an incredibly-efficient public transportation system, with a combination of commuter rail, light rail, buses, and ferries.
 Tacoma Link was the first modern electric light rail service in the state and takes riders from the Tacoma Dome multimodal hub through the city’s downtown serving major employers and the University of Washington Tacoma.
-Likewise, Amtrak, Sound Transit and Pierce Transit offer affordable and environmentally-friendly transportation throughout Pierce County, with route pick-ups about every 15-60 minutes.
+Likewise, Amtrak, Sound Transit and Pierce Transit offer affordable and environmentally-friendly transportation throughout Pierce County, to Seattle, Portland OR, Vancouver, BC and beyond.